NBC Insider Exclusive

 Wynonna Judd wears a black blazer and smiles on the red carpet during the CMT Music Awards

-Judd is one of the most recognizable names in country music to date.
+Judd is one of the most recognizable names in country music.
 She and her late mother, Naomi Judd, rose to fame in the '80s with their duo The Judds.
-The group has won five Grammy Awards, and their hits include "Love is Alive," "Have Mercy," "Chance of Heart," and more.
+The group has won five Grammy Awards, and their hits include "Love Is Alive," "Have Mercy," "Chance of Heart," and more.

-Judd then went on to have a successful solo career, releasing 8 studio albums.
+Judd then went on to have a successful solo career, releasing eight studio albums.
 Her hits include "She Is His Only Need," "I Saw The Light," "No One Else on Earth," and more.

 On April 30, 2022, Naomi died by suicide at the age of 76, a few weeks before she and her daughter were set to start The Judds:The Final Tour.
-Now, Judd is keeping her mother's memory near to her heart as she ventures on her national solo tour, Back to Wy.
-She's also set to be honored with the inaugural Country Champion Award at the first-ever People's Choice Country Awards airing live on September 28 at 8/7c across NBC and Peacock, from the Grand Ole Opry House in Nashville.
+Now, Judd is keeping her mother's memory close to her heart as she ventures on her national solo tour, Back to Wy

 RELATED: Listen to Blake Shelton & Gwen Stefani's Beautiful Duet of The Judds' "Love Is Alive"